 Town of Colma: The Town of Colma has 1,492 residents and is expected to continue modest growth over the next 20 years to reach a projected population of 2,151 in 2035.
 Colma is highly dependent on sales taxes and cardroom taxes.
 The Town's reserve balance as of June 30, 2014 was \$34,429,833.
 The Town's leadership continues to look toward improving its financial situation through incorporating economic development as a key component of its Strategic Plan implementation.
 Deteriorating infrastructure and a delay of major maintenance over the past seven to eight years has built up a backlog of maintenance projects.
 Public pension and benefit liabilities have been calculated to be about \$8.2 million over the next five years.
-Two government structure alternatives have been identified which warrant further study: (1) consolidation of Colma with Daly City may have the potential to realize overall operational efficiencies while reducing administrative overhead but would only be possible if there were interest from both agencies in investigating this alternative at some time in the future; and, (2) detaching territory in the Town from the Colma Highway Lighting District may realize operational and fiscal efficiencies and eliminate the obligation for the County to provide service within a city.
-Property tax could be transferred from the District to the Town to cover the cost of service.
+The government structure alternative of merging Colma and Daly City identified in previous draft reports is no longer recommended for study.
+Detaching territory in the Town from the Colma Highway Lighting District may realize operational and fiscal efficiencies and eliminate the obligation for the County to provide service within a city.
+Property tax could be transferred from the District to the Town as a Town-governed maintenance district separate from the Town's general property tax to fund the cost of service.
 Reaffirmation of the Town's coterminous sphere of influence is recommended at this time.

 Colma Fire Protection District: The Colma Fire Protection District (CFPD) serves a population of approximately 6,925 which is expected to grow to 7,618 by 2035.
 The District maintains a financial reserve roughly equal to one year of operating costs.
+The July 2014 Audit was not complete at the time of preparation of this report and it is recommended that audits be completed in more timely manner.
+Additionally, based on previous recommendations, the District indicates it intends to upgrade the District website to include agenda, minutes, budgets and audits.
 The costs of operation are based upon a primary "volunteer" paid call staffing organization structure, thereby providing services at a relatively low cost.
 There are not adequate revenue sources to increase the level of service to full-time staffing of the department and the District's Fire Station requires costly seismic retrofit to accommodate full time staffing.
-Over time, as additional annexations to Daly City occur, and territory is removed from the District, the District may incur additional fiscal stress which could impact service levels or create additional pressure to increase assessments.
-Two government structure options identified for further study include: (1) dissolution of Colma Fire Protection District (CFPD), with the County of San Mateo as the successor agency; and, (2) a reorganization which would include the formation of a County Service Area (along with the dissolution of the Broadmoor Police Protection District and the Colma Fire Protection District and detachment from Colma Highway lighting District) to consolidate service provision by contract with City of Daly City.
-Reaffirmation of the District's current zero sphere of influence (which indicates that the District's public service responsibilities and functions should be reallocated to another unit of government and that, ultimately, the District should be dissolved) is recommended at this time.
+Over time, as additional annexations to Daly City occur, and territory is removed from the District, the District may incur additional fiscal stress which could impact service levels or create additional pressure to increase the special tax.
+Two additional government structure options identified for further study include: (1) dissolution of Colma Fire Protection District (CFPD), with the County of San Mateo as the successor agency and service provided by contract by Daly City; and, (2) a reorganization which would include the formation of a County Service Area (along with the dissolution of the Broadmoor Police Protection District and the Colma Fire Protection District and detachment from Colma Highway lighting District) to consolidate service provision by contract with City of Daly City.
+Development of this arrangement would require consideration of the effect on the Town of Colma also included in Colma Fire Protection District's boundaries.
+Both alternatives have not been supported by agencies or residents in previous drafts and would require both agency and community support to pursue.
+Reaffirmation of the District's current zero sphere of influence (which indicates that the District's public service responsibilities and functions should be reallocated to another unit of government through annexation and that, ultimately, the District should be dissolved) is recommended at this time.